thinkshout/salesforce/README.txt

     Salesforce provides a formatting plugin for addressfield which converts the "Thoroughfare" field to a text area.
 Enabling this option will make it much easier to sync addressfield data to Salesforce multi-line addressfields.

+  Dates
+    For Drupal date fields with start and end dates, salesforce_pull will fail unless you are using a version of Date that includes commit 7faeea3.

+    To avoid potential timezone conversion errors, try setting your date field to "No timezone conversion".